 The boathouse is basically one big open-plan space.
 Although the bedroom can be self-contained by closing folding doors to the living area, it seems pointless and would make the space feel very small.
 The queensize bed has super-soft white bedlinen and heaps of velvet, silk and linen cushions in bright copper, chocolate and woodland green.
 Silk curtains frame the French windows (we slept with them open) and there’s just enough furniture not to crowd the space: an antique armoire, a chair, wooden stools for bedside tables, and a couple of rugs.

-The living area is designed for 2: a battered leather sofa, a big cream armchair, a chic oak table, and a wood-burning stove for cosy evenings.
-There’s a great selection of DVDs (When Harry met Sally, Lost in Translation), but it's so isolated there’s no TV reception, and barely a radio signal; bring CDs and an iPod and there’s a system to play them.
+The living area is designed for 2: a battered leather sofa, a big armchair, a chic oak table, and a wood-burning stove for cosy evenings.
+Bring DVDs, CDs and an iPod and there’s a system to play them.
 Candles and dimmable lights up the romance factor.

 The bathroom squeezes in modern white units, a chrome radiator and a spacious walk-in shower.
 Aromatherapy Associates toiletries are a nice touch.

-The stylish oak kitchen is perfect for rustling up lazy breakfasts, suppers or gourmet meals using the River Café and Gordon Ramsay cookbooks.
+The stylish oak kitchen is perfect for rustling up lazy breakfasts or suppers.
 Small but well kitted-out with a ceramic hob, oven/grill, dishwasher, Nespresso machine and a fleet of cooking utensils, including blenders, a griddle pan and a casserole pot, it has all you need.

 Breakfast on the balcony is a must (bring a fleece for cooler mornings).
 Lunch and dinner could be at the picnic table under the trees, inside, or out on the terrace by the jetty.
 There’s a BBQ out here, too.